MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Adequate information in notification preview to minimize context switching.

 > [!TIP]
-> Provide a preview and basic inline user actions in the posted card so that the user is not required to navigate outside Teams for all actions (irrespective of complexity).
+> Preview information and provide basic inline user actions in the posted card so that the user is not required to navigate outside Teams for all actions (irrespective of complexity).

 ## Messaging extensions

 > [!NOTE]
-> The topics under Messaging extensions are inline with Microsoft Commercial Marketplace Policy number 1140.4.4.
+> This section is inline with Microsoft Commercial Marketplace Policy number 1140.4.4.

-If your app includes a messaging extension, make sure it adheres to these guidelines.
+If your app includes a messaging extension, ensure it adheres to these guidelines.

 > [!TIP]
 > For more information on creating a high-quality app experience, see the [Teams messaging extension design guidelines](~/messaging-extensions/design/messaging-extension-design.md).